Developer Guide

 Removing a subgroup from a group

-Prerequisites: List all groups using the group 1 /list
+Prerequisites: List all groups using the group 1 /list command.

 First group contains subgroup Artemis.